 - Approved Programs of Study

 - School Certification

 - If I received a NETS scholarship last year, must I apply again this year?

-Although the NETS Program is not need-based, the formula for determining the amount of your NETS scholarship factors in your total educational costs less any Pennsylvania State Grant or Federal Pell Grant.
-You do not have to be eligible for a Pennsylvania State Grant or Federal Pell Grant to be eligible for the NETS Program.
+Although the NETS Program is not need-based, the formula for determining the amount of your NETS scholarship factors in your total educational costs less any PA State Grant or Federal Pell Grant.
+You do not have to be eligible for a PA State Grant or Federal Pell Grant to be eligible for the NETS Program.
 In addition, the NETS Program does not use your income or asset data to determine your eligibility for funds.

 - What does the NETS Program use to determine educational costs?